BERNADETTE DEVILAT LOUSTALOT

 2008: Architectural Design Project: Active Landscapes.
 In: MARQ (03) 49.
 Master in Architecture.
 School of Architecture, PUC.
 Santiago, Chile.

-2022: Documentary about my research in ’Pasaporte Ciencia’ TV programme.
+2023: Documentary about my research in ’Pasaporte Ciencia’ TV programme.
 Canal 13 cable.
 Santiago, Chile.
 Zeta Producciones.
+Aired on Chilean open television on the 12th of August 2023.
+Available here: https://www.youtube.com/watch?v=Zgpdb3ojWj0 With: Felipe Lanuza.

 2016: ‘Walk Around The British Pavilion’.
 British Council website .
 24th March 2016.